Skip to Content

 TVs continue to become more and more user-friendly, and this also applies to the adjustability of the aspect ratio.

-The consumer-friendly options of LG TVs make it possible for anyone with a TV of any size to achieve the ratio which best suits their preferences.
+The consumer-friendly options of LG TVs make it possible for anyone with a TV of any size to achieve the ratio that best suits their preferences.

 What is your experience with LG TVs and their aspect ratios?
 Let us know in the comments below!